- HDR Tutorial

 What is HDR Photography?

-HDR Photography is a new way to take photos.
+HDR Photography is one of the newest ways to take photos, being one of the most recent techniques to be practiced in the past few years.
 It’s a ton of fun, and anyone can do it!

 This page will answer some of the basic questions and tendrils will drift off to other areas of the site that may interest you.